F5Networks/f5-ci-docs/docs/cloudfoundry/cfctlr-app-install.rst

 Create an application manifest
 ------------------------------

-Create a new Application Manifest file defining the |cfctlr| `configuration parameters </products/connectors/cf-bigip-ctlr/latest/index.html#configuration-parameters>`_ you want to apply for your cloud.
+Create a new Application Manifest file defining the `BIG-IP Controller for Cloud Foundry configuration parameters`_ you want to apply for your cloud.

 The :code:`bigip` section of the example |cfctlr| manifest below does the following: